mysteriumnetwork/docs/docs/user-guide/postinstall.md

 ## Built-in UI and Node LAN discovery

-It is possible to start a Mysterium node with a built-in UI server to do the basic configuration.
+A Mysterium node starts with a built-in UI server and allows to do the basic configuration.

+It uses basic authentication to prevent unauthorized access to the Mysterium node configuration.

+Default credentials for built-in UI:
+ - login: `myst`
+ - password: `mystberry`

-The `--ui.enable` flag should be used to start a node with built-in UI.
+These credentials can be changed using a built-in UI.

 Default port for built-in UI server is `:4449`, and to get access to it you need to open [http://<mysterium-node-ip>:4449](http://<mysterium-node-ip>:4449).